 Spectrum Courtyard Apartments (previously called 29 Palms II) is a multi-family demolition/new construction project consisting of 25 one-and two-bedroom apartment units.
-Spectrum Courtyard will provide multi-generational supportive housing for seniors 55 years of age and older and young adults with developmental disabilities, specifically Autism.
-The project is located at 21st Avenue and Missouri Avenue and anticipated to be complete by early 2021.
+Spectrum Courtyard will provide multi-generational supportive housing for families and young adults with developmental disabilities, specifically Autism.
+The project is located at 21st Avenue and Missouri Avenue and is anticipated to be complete by early 2021.

 FSL is partnered with First Place Transition Academy, an accomplished service provider working with young adults on the Autism spectrum and will provide a program to enhance the quality of life of both the seniors and the young adults who desire to reside at the community.